ivobeerens-test-blog/astro/src/content/blog/2025/11/homelab/homelab.md

 ### CPU Cooler

-The Be Quiet DARK ROCK 5 is a big, silent, high-performance tower cooler that keeps the CPU cool.
+The Be Quiet DARK ROCK 5 is a big, silent, high-performance tower cooler.
 ![alt text](image-10.png)

 With the current utilization the temperature is **47 °C**.